JeremyLikness/ExpressionPowerTools/README.md

 ![Pack and Publish NuGet](https://github.com/JeremyLikness/ExpressionPowerTools/workflows/Pack%20and%20Publish%20NuGet/badge.svg)
 [![NuGet Package](https://badgen.net/nuget/v/ExpressionPowerTools.Core)](https://www.nuget.org/packages/ExpressionPowerTools.Core/)

-Power tools for working with `IQueryable` and Expression trees.
+- **Core** - Power tools for working with `IQueryable` and Expression trees.
+- **Serialization** - Power tools for writing client-side queries that can be safely serialized to run on the server.

 User-friendly documentation is coming.
 Best way to explore now is to browse the tests and read the API documentation.

 [API Documentation](docs/index.md)